seantwie03/rhel-lab/README.md

 ## Contributing

 This repo is setup a bit weird.
 The [community.libvirt collection](https://galaxy.ansible.com/ui/repo/published/community/libvirt/) is not idempotent.
 This means the create and destroy playbooks are not idempotent.
 It felt weird to create a non-idempotent role, so I left the tasks in the playbook files.

+## Alternates

+Another way I could've accomplished this is with Vagrant's [Ansible Provisioners](https://developer.hashicorp.com/vagrant/docs/provisioning/ansible_intro).
+This is likely the direction I would go if I needed to support other operating systems besides Fedora and Enterprise Linux.

+This approach with Vagrant would make the VMs more ephemeral.
+Instead of using snapshots you could just delete and recreate the VM.
+This opens the door to spin up VMs with specific configurations for exercises.
+For example, one of the Vagrantfiles could have a VM preconfigured with NFS and on the other VM you must login and mount the NFS share.